 - Creating systems that are responsive to changes in the regulatory environment

-The federal and state government have created a number of laws and regulations that detail their compliance expectations of our organization and our management, staff and contractors.
-The goal of these laws and regulations is to detect and prevent fraud and abuse so as to protect the individuals we serve as well as the government’s health care programs.
+The federal and state government have created a number of laws and regulations that detail compliance expectations of our organization and our affected individuals.
+The goal of these laws and regulations is to detect and prevent fraud and abuse so as to protect the people we support as well as the government’s health care programs.
 We must ensure routine self-evaluation and monitoring of identified compliance risk areas.
 Failure to comply with applicable laws and regulations may result in civil and criminal penalties of both the organization and the individual(s) acting in noncompliance.
 Those found guilty may be subject to monetary penalties and even prison time under state and federal law.
 An individual who fails to comply may also be subject to disciplinary action by the agency.

 The Corporate Compliance Officer (CCO) is responsible for the day-to-day oversight of our compliance program.
 The CCO also provides compliance related guidance, assists with legal/compliance issues and monitors the effectiveness of our compliance program.